-Your vehicle may be towed under the following conditions: The gear selector lever must be in NEUTRAL, the distance to be traveled must not exceed 100 mi (160 km), and the towing speed must not exceed 44 mph (72 km/h).
-Exceeding these towing limits may cause a transmission geartrain failure.
-If the transmission is not operative, or if the vehicle is to be towed more than 100 mi (160 km), the vehicle must be towed with the front wheels off the ground.
+Your vehicle may be towed under the following conditions:

+- The shift lever must be in NEUTRAL. - The distance to be traveled must not exceed 100 miles (160 km). - The towing speed must not exceed 44 mph (72 km/h).

+Exceeding these towing limits may cause a transmission gear failure.

+If the transmission is inoperative, or if the vehicle is to be towed more than 100 miles (160 km), the vehicle must be towed with the front wheels off the ground.

-- Do not attempt to tow this vehicle from the front with sling type towing equipment.
+- Do not attempt to tow this vehicle from the front with sling-type towing equipment.
 Damage to the front fascia will result. - Always use wheel lift equipment when towing from the front.
-The only other approved method of towing is with a flat bed truck. - Do not tow the vehicle from the rear.
-Damage to the rear sheet metal, liftgate and fascia will occur.
+The only other approved method of towing is with a flatbed truck.

-- Do not push or tow this vehicle with another vehicle as damage to the bumper fascia and transmission may result. - If the vehicle being towed requires steering, the ignition switch must be in the OFF position, not in the LOCK or ACC positions.
+- Do not tow the vehicle from the rear.
+Damage to the rear sheet metal, liftgate and fascia will occur. - Do not push or tow this vehicle with another vehicle as damage to the bumper fascia and transmission may result. - If the vehicle being towed requires steering, the ignition switch must be in the ON position, not in the LOCK or ACC positions.